 This was our first visit to D.C. and we knew we had very little time to see everything we wanted.
 Luckily the concierge at the Intercontinental Wharf was very helpful and laid out our route telling us where we should go and what we should see first.
 So we set off on foot to explore the Monuments of Washington DC We walked everywhere during our tour of Washington D.C.
 As John Candy would say in Planes, Trains, and Automobiles, “Our Dogs were Barking!”

-- Note: Things are constantly changing in 2021, Many of the Washington National Memorials are managed or co-managed by the National Park Service.
-Visit the National Park Service Website for Memorials in Washington DC protocols here.
+Note: Many of the Washington National Memorials are managed or co-managed by the National Park Service.
+Visit the National Park Service Website for more information on visiting Memorials in Washington DC here.

 Let the Walking Tour Begin!
 Memorials in Washington DC